-We get a lot of emails from men lamenting the fact that they feel stuck in neutral and asking for advice.
+We get a lot of emails from men lamenting the fact that they feel stuck in neutral, and they ask for advice.
 Many of these men have great aspirations, but that’s all they have.
 Aspirations.
 Many don’t have any results to show for all their ambitious goals in life.
-Some are on year seven of a four year degree, and others are stuck in a job that’s going nowhere.
+Some are on year seven of a four-year degree, and others are stuck in a job that’s going nowhere.
 Maybe you know a man like this.
 Heck, maybe you feel like this.

 First, there are the excuses.
 “The economy sucks.”
 “I’m not naturally smart/athletic/gifted.”
 “I don’t have enough time.”
 You get the idea.

 The second thing we often see is that they’ve just been doing the bare minimum to coast along in life.
 A lot of them think “showing up” constitutes real effort, and that the chips of their dreams will magically fall into place.

 We usually respond to these gents to stop with the excuses and start busting some ass.
 Some of these men take the advice to heart and get going.
 The others often counter with another excuse and ask for another way that doesn’t involve so much work

 These guys will never understand a very important truth: the world belongs to hustlers.

 Now, I’m not talking about hustling in the pulling-a-scam-on-the-naive-newbie sense.
 (Although it never hurts to have a little Fast Eddie swagger.)
 I’m talking about the work-your-ass-off-while-your-competition-plays-video-games kind of hustling.
 Hustling = doing whatever you have to do, for however long as you have to do it, until you reach your goal.